English

 Through the teaching of English, we aim to establish an environment where children access a rich variety of texts and are able to write using a broad range of vocabulary.
 We aim to create a culture of reading and writing and to encourage independent learning.

-• Through using a prescribed phonics scheme, FFT, we will begin early phonics learning in the pre-school and this will continue into reception.
-We aim to foster a love of books and reading and the use of high-quality text to guide writing will encourage our children to gain the skills to become confident writers.
+- Through using a prescribed phonics scheme, FFT, we will begin early phonics learning in the pre-school and this will continue into Reception.
+We aim to foster a love of books and reading and the use of high-quality texts to guide writing will encourage our children to gain the skills to become confident writers.
 We want to create a positive culture for writing for a variety of purposes across all subjects.

-• Our intent is that is promoting excellence in reading and writing we are preparing our pupils to access other areas of the curriculum with confidence.
+- Our intent is that in promoting excellence in reading and writing we are preparing our pupils to access other areas of the curriculum with confidence.

 Implementation